 Hey everyone!
 I’m Im, a 21 year old lifestyle blogger, currently studying at university in Birmingham.
-I started blogging as a travel diary as I did an interrailing trip in Europe, but over the last year, my blog ‘The Im Life‘ has become so much more.
+I started blogging as a travel diary as I did an interrailing trip in Europe, but over the last year, my blog ‘Written By Im‘ has become so much more.
 I’ve recently been diagnosed with epilepsy, after having my first seizure in September & writing has almost become my therapy in a way.
 I write down my thoughts & feelings, things that matter to me & creating a blog post gives me a focus.

 So, Epilepsy.
 I really didn’t know much about it before September, and this is why I feel it’s so important to raise awareness.
 If I’d known more, then I might have been able to spot signs earlier.

 Throughout my life, I have had these ‘funny feelings’ as I’d describe them.
 It’s almost like my brain is saying “somethings not quite right”, but that’s all they’ve been for 20 years.
 A month later, the same intense feeling occurred driving home from work, and then I remember nothing.
 Luckily, nothing worse happened & I was found by some very kind strangers, one of which had a dash cam showing the effects of my seizure.

 Since then, I’ve seen a consultant who completed further tests, identifying that I have ‘hippocampal sclerosis’ on the right side of my brain.
 This is known to be associated with epilepsy & increased my risk of another seizure.
 Since experiencing frequent odd feelings and a few ‘déjà vu’ moments, I have now been officially diagnosed and taking medication to hopefully reduce the risk.